 Even though my wife is Malaysian Chinese I decided to apply for the MM2H as this gives 10-years of residency in Malaysia with no requirements to enter or leave.

 MM2H Requirements (at the time I applied)

-When I applied two-years ago the requirement was to have 500,000 ringgits ($120k USD) in liquid assets (basically cash in the bank or shares) and to be earning the equivalent of 10,000 ringgit per month ($2,500 USD).
-Once accepted you need to deposit 300,000 ringgits ($73k USD) into a Fixed deposit (FD) for the duration of the visa.
-You can withdraw 150,000 ringgits after one-year by showing suitable expenses, for example kids’ education or purchase of a car.
+When I applied two-years ago the requirement was to have 500,000 ringgits ($120k USD) in liquid assets (basic cash in the bank or shares) and to be earning the equivalent of 10,000 ringgit per month ($2,500 USD).
+Once accepted you need to deposit 300,000 ringgits ($73k USD) into a Fixed Deposit (FD) for the duration of the visa.
+You can withdraw 150,000 ringgits after one-year by showing suitable expenses, for example, kids’ education or purchase of a car.